Xbox (division): Multiplatform strategy (2024–2025)

-A Bloomberg News report in October 2025 revealed that various recent developments for Microsoft Gaming's business strategy, such as their shift towards multiplatform publishing and a series of price increases on Xbox hardware, software and the Game Pass subscription model, were attributed to demands set by Microsoft CFO Amy Hood for the gaming division to satisfy a 30% profit margin following their acquisition of Activision-Blizzard.
+Bloomberg News report in October 2025 revealed that various recent developments for Microsoft Gaming's business strategy, such as their shift towards multiplatform publishing and a series of price increases on Xbox hardware, software and the Game Pass subscription model, were attributed to demands set by Microsoft CFO Amy Hood for the gaming division to satisfy a 30% profit margin following their acquisition of Activision Blizzard.
 The margins detailed far exceed the expected quota of 17-22% set forth by other publishers in the gaming industry, while the Xbox division was previously operating at a margin of between 10 and 20%.
-Journalist Jason Schreier elaborated that these goals correlated with the Xbox division beginning to favor cheaper or higher-profile games over those with more risk after initially cultivating niche titles like Pentiment and Hi-Fi Rush throughout the earlier half of the Xbox Series X/S generation, as well as a potential realignment of the hardware divisions.
+Journalist Jason Schreier of Bloomberg elaborated that these goals correlated with the Xbox division beginning to favor cheaper or higher-profile games over those with more risk after initially cultivating niche titles like Pentiment and Hi-Fi Rush throughout the earlier half of the Xbox Series X/S generation, as well as a potential realignment of the hardware divisions.
+Microsoft Gaming later told CNBC that, although the company sets ambitious objectives, the previously reported 30% profit margin target was inaccurate.

+In December 2025, Microsoft announced leadership changes within Microsoft Gaming.
+Tim Stuart was named Chief Operating Officer of ZeniMax Media, effective in 2026.
+At the same time, Xavier Pokorzynski was appointed Chief Financial Officer of Microsoft Gaming, taking over financial oversight of Xbox and Microsoft’s gaming businesses.